franzinc/agraph-python/docs/source/tutorial/example016.rst

    from franz.openrdf.sail.allegrographserver import AllegroGraphServer

-   server = AllegroGraphServer(
+   server = AllegroGraphServer()
-       AGRAPH_HOST, AGRAPH_PORT, AGRAPH_USER, AGRAPH_PASSWORD)

-We are using server address and credentials configured in the :ref:`setup` section of the tutorial.
+We are using default server address and credentials, as described in the :ref:`setup` section of the tutorial.

 The next step is to use the :meth:`~.AllegroGraphServer.openFederated` method to create a federated session.
 We will pass the list of